 The single biggest tax mistake businesses and individuals make is to willfully evade paying taxes.
 This doesn't mean honest mistakes or errors.
-I'm talking about what the IRS calls "voluntary, conscious, and intentional" conduct.
-It's the difference between "avoidance" and "evasion."
+This is what the IRS calls "voluntary, conscious, and intentional" conduct.
+It's the difference between avoidance and evasion.

 Tax Avoidance vs. Tax Evasion

 Tax avoidance is legal; it's what taxpayers do to avoid paying more tax than necessary.
 You can avoid business and personal taxes by taking deductions and credits.
 As long as these deductions and credits are supported by documents and within IRS and state regulations, you are avoiding, not evading, taxes.
 You can also avoid paying more than necessary by delaying taxes using IRAs, 401ks, and other tax-deferral methods.

 Tax evasion, on the other hand, is not paying taxes by illegal methods.
 In a recent article on Forbes, Robert Wood discusses what the IRS deems to be "willful" tax mistakes.
 Willful tax evasion can be either a sin of commission (intentionally doing something, like paying in cash) or a sin of omission (failing to include income or failing to file a tax return.

 If the IRS, and/or the Tax Court, deem that an act by a taxpayer is "willful," it can mean increased fines and penalties, including jail time.
 (See below.)

 1. Under-reporting income.
 All business income must be reported.
 This includes income from barter transactions and cash transactions.
 Another common way businesses under-report income is to avoid reporting large cash transactions by keeping deposits under $10,000.
 Deposits of $10,000 or more are required to be reported to the IRS.

 Some businesses try to avoid issues with payroll taxes by paying employees in cash.
 Paying in cash usually means no withholding for income taxes and FICA (Social Security and Medicare) taxes are paid.